ros-navigation/docs.nav2.org/tutorials/docs/navigation2_dynamic_point_following.rst

     </BehaviorTree>
   </root>

-First of all, let's make that this behavior runs while there is not any failure.
+First of all, let's make this behavior run until there's a failure.
 For this purpose, we will use the ``KeepRunningUntilFailure`` control node.

 .. code-block:: xml